AdobeDocs/workfront.en/help/classic/documents/managing-documents/paste-image-clipboard.md

 1. In Workfront, Go to the **Documents**&nbsp;area where you want to add the image.
 1. Click **Add Document**&nbsp;> **Paste from Clipboard**.

+   >[!NOTE]
+   >
-   If you are using the Internet Explorer or Safari browser, Paste from Clipboard is not supported, and displays as dimmed in the Add Document drop-down menu.
+   >If you are using the Internet Explorer or Safari browser, Paste from Clipboard is not supported, and displays as dimmed in the Add Document drop-down menu.

 1. In the **Paste from Clipboard** box that appears, do either of the following, depending on your operating system: